catchSheep/PlanarRad/README.md

 ## Linux Installation
 Currently, to compile, we compile with the QT dependencies.
-The --disable-qt option does NOT appear to work, as there are many calls to qt libraries within the code that are not removed by the sue of such a flag.
+The --disable-qt option does NOT appear to work, as there are many calls to qt libraries within the code that are not removed by the use of such a flag.
 See todo list.
 Tested on Fedora 33 and 34.

 Install the following packages:
 ### Ubuntu specific packages